agorum/albert-ai-website-chat/README.md

 - Launcher button in the lower-right corner that opens or closes the chat window
 - Optional teaser bubble that appears after a configurable delay if the chat has not been opened yet
-- Fully themable (colors, typography, copy, icons, dimensions, footer links)
+- Fully themable (colors, typography, copy, icons, dimensions, footer links) with per-element color controls for header, teaser, launcher, messages, inputs, and consent states
 - Responsive chat window with header, reload action, and close action
 - Scrollable transcript with clearly separated user and agent bubbles
 - Input area with auto-resizing textarea (up to 5 lines), Enter-to-send, and a send button